hnoraa/DIFF-Tool/README.md

 * [X] save project
 * [X] come up with UI for command line
 * [X] allow user to create a project (means loading a file for the first time)
-* [X] allow user to open a project (opening lists all versions of the 'project' aka file)
+* [X] allow user to open a project
+		(opening lists all versions of the 'project' aka file)
-* [ ] project management ability (edit, rename, delete, update, add new versions, compare)
+* [ ] project management ability
+		(edit, rename, delete, update, add new versions, compare)
 * [ ] allow user to select 2 versions in the project to compare
 * [X] allow user to change config items
 * [X] UI validation (in case incorrect data is entered) for command line UI
 * [X] compare two files (.txt files in this first version) for addition and/or subtraction only (in this first version 05/04/2017)
 * [ ] write differences to html file
 * [X] generate html
-* [ ] possibly load html from a file to generate it and mix with css (maybe from XML)
 * [X] create "project" to keep file versions contained within
 * [X] zip archive of project contains all file versions
 * [X] when reading from zip file, determine latest version to compare with currently selected version
 * [X] come up with file versioning scheme (i.e. file_v_000_timestamp.txt)
 * [X] create JSON schema files for config and theme
 * [X] validate against those schemas to ensure app can run correctly